nmatton/Open3DRouteMap/README.md

 # Preview

-The current version is availalbe as preview there : https://apiscore.be/3drm/
+The current version is ~~availalbe as preview there~~ no more available.
+Just run your own :)

 # Contribute